Cortex AISQL: A Production SQL Engine for Unstructured Data: Architecture

 The API Service acts as the front-end for the Cortex Platform.
 It receives inference requests from either the Cloud Services layer or the Query Processing layer, applies API-specific business logic, and forwards the request to the Scheduler.

-The Cortex Platform supports a broad set of models from partners including OpenAI, Anthropic, and Meta, enabling users to build and evaluate AI applications easily.
+The Cortex Platform supports a broad set of models from partners including OpenAI, Anthropic, and Meta.
 For each inference request, the Cortex Platform determines whether to execute it using one of its Inference Engines or forward it to a partner endpoint.
-For instance, requests for GPT models are routed to OpenAI's endpoints.
+Requests for GPT models, for example, are routed to OpenAI's endpoints.